Sieges of Nagashima: First siege of Nagashima (1571)

-Second Siege of Nagashima (1573)
+Second siege of Nagashima (1573)

 Nobunaga returned to the matter of Nagashima in July 1573 with a sizable force, largely recruited from Ise Province and containing a good number of arquebusiers.
 His fervor had been renewed by a successful campaign against the warrior monks of Mount Hiei.
 His commanders Sakuma Nobumori and Hashiba Hideyoshi (later to be known as Toyotomi Hideyoshi) led a diversionary force attacking from the west, while Nobunaga hoped for his own force to charge forward behind the gunners.

 Unfortunately, despite the fame Nobunaga would later receive for his expert firearms tactics, this battle would turn out to be one of his more famous failures in that field.
 A rainstorm hit just as he was about to open the battle.
 The rain rendered 90% of the arquebuses useless and left his men in a terribly weak defensive position.
 The Ikkō-ikki troops immediately counter-attacked.
 They too are now known for their expertise with firearms, and their arquebuses were covered during the storm.
 The Ikki began firing as soon as the rain let up, and even came quite close to killing Nobunaga.
-Nobunaga fell back, attempting to bring his own gunners to bear once more, but was forced to retreat.
+Nobunaga fell back, attempting to bring his own gunners to bear once more but was forced to retreat.

-The another diversionary forces, meanwhile, Takigawa Kazumasu captured Yata castle, at the southern tip of the Nagashima complex, but they too were forced to withdraw after a successful Ikki counterattack.
+Another diversionary force, led by Takigawa Kazumasu, captured Yata castle, at the southern tip of the Nagashima complex.
+They too, however, were forced to withdraw after a successful Ikki counterattack.

-Third Siege of Nagashima (1574)
+Third siege of Nagashima (1574)

 In 1574, Oda Nobunaga finally succeeded in destroying Nagashima, one of the primary fortresses of the Ikkō-ikki, who numbered among his most bitter enemies.

 A fleet of ships led by Kuki Yoshitaka blockaded and bombarded the area, using cannon and fire arrows against the Ikki's wooden watchtowers.
 This blockade and naval support allowed Nobunaga to seize the outer forts of Nakae and Yanagashima, which in turn allowed him to control access to the west of the complex for the first time.

 Eventually, the defenders were forced back by a three-pronged attack, into the fortified monasteries of Ganshōji and Nagashima.
 The Ikkō-ikki present numbered around 20,000 and they were now completely cut off from outside sources of food, water, and other supplies.
 As their situation worsened in July and August 1574, the Ikki's allies saw the prospects of relieving the siege worsen as well.

 Nobunaga's men built a wooden wall from one outer fort to another, cutting the Ikkō-ikki off from the outside completely.
 A large wooden palisade was constructed and then set aflame, resulting in the complete destruction of the entire fortress complex; no one escaped or survived.